-Why the hospitality industry has a hard time with ACA compliance
+Why the hospitality industry struggles with ACA compliance

 If you’re in charge of a hotel, restaurant, casino, spa, or other hospitality business, congratulations!
 You have even more challenges, and more to lose, when it comes to Affordable Care Act (ACA) compliance.